OpenSTREAM-solvers/openstream/docs/source/Usage/runSampleScript.rst

 Run sample script
 =================

-At this point, you are ready to run the sample script.
-You will see some of the basic usages of  OpenSTREAM.
+You're all set to launch your first simulation!
+To get started, run the sample script using the default Homogeneous Equilibrium Model (HEM).
+It's the quickest and easiest way to start exploring what OpenSTREAM can do, and to confirm everything is working smoothly under the hood.

 .. code-block:: matlab